apache/hbase-operator-tools/hbase-hbck2/README.md

  replication [OPTIONS] [<TABLENAME>...]
    Options:
     -f, --fix    fix any replication issues found.
-    -i, --inputFile   take one or more files to read the args from Looks for undeleted replication queues and deletes them if passed the '--fix' option.
+   Looks for undeleted replication queues and deletes them if passed the '--fix' option.
 Pass a table name to check for replication barrier and purge if '--fix'.
 If -i or --inputFiles is specified, pass one or more input file names.